exosite-garage/arduino_exosite_library/Readme.md

 ========================================
 About Exosite Arduino Library
 ========================================
-This project is an simple example of using an Andruino board equip with Ethernet Shield to send and receive data to/from the cloud by using Exosite's Cloud Data Platform.
-This example cloud_read_write read a data from the cloud, add 100 to it and send back to the cloud.
+This project is an simple example of using an Arduino board equipped with Ethernet Shield to send and receive data to/from the cloud by using Exosite's Cloud Data Platform.
+The example cloud_read_write code reads data from the cloud, adds 100 to it and sends it back to the cloud.

 License is BSD, Copyright 2012, Exosite LLC (see LICENSE file)